nmxmxh/master-ovasabi/docs/amadeus/graceful_orchestration_and_di.md

 - Handler-layer orchestration and error handling
 - Best practices, onboarding, and compliance checklist

-These patterns are required for all new and refactored services in Master by Ovasabi.
+These patterns are required for all new and refactored services in Inos.
 They ensure modularity, testability, extensibility, and robust, DRY orchestration across the platform.

 ---